Round Dollar Price Down 0% Over Last Week (RD)

-Round Dollar (RD) traded flat against the US dollar during the 1-day period ending at 22:00 PM E.T. on July 31st.
-In the last week, Round Dollar has traded 0% lower against the US dollar.
-One Round Dollar token can now be bought for $2.05 or 0.00006728 BTC on major exchanges.
-Round Dollar has a market capitalization of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.
+Round Dollar (RD) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on August 4th.
+One Round Dollar token can currently be purchased for $2.05 or 0.00006728 BTC on popular cryptocurrency exchanges.
+Round Dollar has a market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.
+In the last seven days, Round Dollar has traded 0% lower against the U.S. dollar.

 Here’s how related cryptocurrencies have performed in the last day: